 Mission Peak Heritage Foundation is a non-profit corporation endorsed by the council action of Fremont, Newark and Union City.

-In years prior, MPHF was involved in preserving many historic properties.
+In the early years, the MPHF was involved in saving and preserving many historic properties.
 Other properties that were preserved are the Patterson House at Ardenwood Farm and Rancho Higuera.

-Today the primary focus of the non-profit Mission Peak Heritage Foundation is to manage the historic Shinn House and Archive/Museum
+Today the primary focus of the non-profit Mission Peak Heritage Foundation is to manage the historic Shinn House and Archive/Museum.
+The Chinese Bunkhouse Preservation Project is our only historic building preservation project now.

 BOARD MEMBERS